Skip to main content

 Area: 762 ha

-Location: 430km south east of Perth
+Location: 135km north east of Albany

 Provides connection between our Red Moort and Monjebup Reserves.
 Once we restore habitat on this property, together these reserves will provide nearly 4,000 hectares of connected bushland in a globally significant biodiversity hotspot.